moorepants/eme185/content/pages/syllabus.rst

 Textbook
 ========

-The preparation and readings for the lectures will come from:
+The majority of preparation and readings for the lectures will come from:

 *Product Design and Development*, Ulrich, K.T. and Eppinger, S.D., 5th Edition, McGraw-Hill 2011.
 ISBN 978-0073404776 [`Book Information`_]